-- Administrative costs do not exceed 25% of total budget - External evaluator/consultant costs do not exceed 5% of total budget - Capital costs do not exceed 10% of the total budget and are necessary to proposed programs/services.
-Capital items must be used exclusively for 21st CCLC purposes, unless there is a cost share with another funding source - Transportation costs do not exceed 4% of total budget - Indirect Costs charged to the grant may not exceed the negotiated restricted indirect cost rate.
+- Administrative costs do not exceed 30% of total budget - External evaluator/consultant costs do not exceed 5% of total budget - Capital costs do not exceed 10% of the total budget and are necessary to proposed programs/services.
+Capital items must be used exclusively for 21st CCLC purposes, unless there is a cost share with another funding source - Transportation cost billed to the 21st CCLC grant should not normally exceed 4% of the annual budget. - Indirect Costs charged to the grant may not exceed the negotiated restricted indirect cost rate.
 Indirect Costs may not be charged on capital expenditures.
-If Indirect Cost Rates have not been loaded into the Grants Management System, and the applicant plans to charge the grant, then applicant will write a narrative to this effect in the budget narrative description in the support services supply line (as a placeholder).
-The narrative should clearly indicate that this is a temporary placement of an allocation for anticipated Indirect Costs, and once the Indirect Cost Rate is approved, the applicant will revise the budget to include the final negotiated indirect costs in the Indirect Costs line of the budget.
+If Indirect Cost Rates have not been loaded into the Grants Management System, and the applicant plans to charge the 21st CCLC grant, the applicant will write a narrative to this effect in the budget narrative description in the support services supply line (as a placeholder).
+The narrative should clearly indicate that this is a temporary placement of an allocation for anticipated Indirect Costs, and once the Indirect Cost